 Ctrlwhile hovering Ionide will also put the body of the symbol in the tooltip.

 Ionide provides fast error highlighting for local changes, changes in current project and cross project changes without any need to build projects.
-Error highlighting for current projects works as you edit code, it suports files not saved to disk.
-For cross project error reporting you need to save the file - it will queue background project typechecking which will provide errors asynchronusly without blocking any editor operations.
+Error highlighting for current projects works as you edit code, it supports files not saved to disk.
+For cross project error reporting you need to save the file - it will queue background project type checking which will provide errors asynchronously without blocking any editor operations.

 Errors in VSCode are shown in multiple places: